 But achieving that simple — and often stunning — look may require navigating a bit of complexity.
 Purchasing the best transparent label for your brand is not as straightforward as buying a package of clear label sheets and putting them in your printer tray.

 There are many important decisions to be made and questions to be answered, ranging from legibility issues to brand alignment.

 In this article, you’ll learn about the things you need to think about when choosing a custom clear label.
 Additionally, we’ll offer some clear label use cases inspired by our favorite see-through labels from the beauty, health, cleaning product, and food and beverage industries.

 But first, let’s define what we mean by a clear label and why you might choose one to showcase your product.

 What Are Clear Labels?

 Clear custom labels are product labels printed on transparent plastic film.
-The plastic can be matte or glossy to match the texture of the surface below.
-The effect is as if there is no label at all; logos, text, and images appear to be printed directly onto the product packaging.
+The finish can be matte or gloss to complement the surface of your product.
+The effect can often be as if there is no label at all; logos, text, and images appear to be printed directly onto the product packaging.

 You’ll find clear labels most often on glass and plastic containers.
 The product itself is usually visible through the container.

 The rich deep amber of fine aged whiskey.
 The hazy gold of craft-brewed ale.
 The silky, shimmering whiteness of luxury skin cream.
 The crystal-clear purity of artesian spring water.